gfx-rs/rspirv/README.md

 - `spirv/`: The `spirv_headers` crate.
 - `rspirv/`: The core `rspirv` crate.
 - `dis/`: A binary SPIR-V disassembler based on the `rspirv` crate.
+- `spirv-blobs`: SPIR-V blobs provided by the user for testing.

 Build
 -----